 - Endovascular aneurysm repair (EVAR): This requires only small incisions in the groin.
 Using X-ray guidance and special tools, the surgeon can repair the aneurysm by inserting a stent or bypass into the aorta.
 The material of the bypass may cover the stent.
 The stent helps hold the bypass open in place.

 A small or asymptomatic aneurysm may not require surgery until it reaches a certain size or grows rapidly over a short period of time.
 The doctor may recommend careful monitoring.
 This may include an ultrasound, duplex scan, or CT scan every 6 months.
 To closely monitor the aneurysm, blood pressure medication may be used to control high blood pressure.
 If the aortic aneurysm is causing symptoms or is large, the doctor may recommend surgery.

 Surgery may be necessary if the aneurysm is large or rapidly growing because this increases the chances of rupture, bearing in mind that women with large aneurysms are more likely to rupture than men.

-For suprarenal aneurysms, open surgery is only available at the moment, although there are trials of intravascular therapy that may be a suitable option.
+For suprarenal aneurysms only open surgery is available at present, although there are trials of endovascular therapy that may be an appropriate option.
+On the other hand, aneurysms at or below the kidney can be treated by open surgery or endovascular surgery (endovascular surgery).
 Endovascular surgery means “from within the blood vessels” and is considered minimally invasive).

 Not all patients can afford the risks of open surgery, so endovascular repair is a great option.
 Unfortunately, not all patients have the anatomical structure that qualifies them for endovascular repair.
 The patient should consult a vascular surgeon about the best method of treatment.